sciZer0/newdiscoveries/c/README.md

 The New Concept of Force is:

-> **Force is the process when a Organism using its resources is pushing an object, spending, for every moment, the absolutely enough resource/energy to increase Velocity of the pushed object at the rate equal to Target Acceleration.**
+> **Force is the process when Organism using its resources is pushing an object, spending, for every moment, the absolutely enough resource/energy to increase Velocity of the pushed object at the rate equal to Target Acceleration.**

 --